 Using singing bowls in healing is becoming increasingly popular, and many people – especially from the West – have created their own ways of healing.
 However, I feel we have a responsibility towards our ancestors to act to keep the traditional methods alive and part of today’s healing practices.
 If we don’t do that, we run the risk of losing them, and with that our sense of being.

-Thousand years before Einstein, our Vedas gave us the wisdom that “The medicine of future will be medicine of frequencies.”
-They were talking about “Nada Brahma-Sound being the ultimate reality.”
+Thousand years before Edgar quoted, “The medicine of future will be music and sound.” our Vedas gave us that wisdom as they were talking about “Nada Brahma-Sound being the ultimate reality.”
 In the end, we are nothing but the entities of vibrations.